scuzzydude/asimov/asimov.md

 ## Development

 Like most cryptocurrencies, asimov will be open source, and once launched, will be a community project.
 To get things off the ground we'll pay the development team in **asimov**.
 1% of asimov will be reserved for development.
+This 1% is not just for the base protocol, but developing of ecosystems and platforms around The Foundation.

 We won't try to out-engineer the other thousands of cryptocurrencies.
 As a base currency, the protocol needs to stand on its own and not be dependent on any existing platforms.

 Asimov will be a value currency.
 I'm sure there are legitimate uses cases for all the functionality and features incorporated into every new cryptocurrency.
 A lot of it is the same old Wall Street crap under a veil of decentralization.
 Simple stuff like buy and sell options may be appropriate, but it must not be complicated.
 When it becomes too complicated to explain to a smart kindergartener, it is no longer a value currency.

-[\<\<\<This might be a good plce to actually explain it in some kindegartner terms, like a role-playing game teachers could have the kids play when explaining about Scoot\>\>]{.mark}

 The goal should be asimov as a base currency -- for both other cypto-currencies and for fiat currencies, and the protocol should have only the features needed to support that goal.